dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/bigquery-profile.md

 ### Service Account Impersonation
 <FAQ src="bq-impersonate-service-account" />
 <Changelog>New in v0.18.0</Changelog>

+This feature allows users authenticating via local oauth to access BigQuery resources based on the permissions of a service account.

 To use this functionality, first create the service account you want to impersonate.
 Then grant users that you want to be able to impersonate